francescavantaggiato/francescav.github.io/content/publication/GSC_report.md

 +++
-title = "Understanding the EU Civil Service: The General Secretariat of the Council" date = 2017-01-01T00:00:00 draft = false
+title = "Understanding the EU Civil Service: The General Secretariat of the Council." date = 2017-01-01T00:00:00 draft = false